ipvm-wg/northstar/README.md

 6. Handle low-level details (networking, failure, trust) so that others can focus on business logic
 7. Build in layers with clear audiences (machine-to-machine, end-user, etc)

 When in doubt, optimize for proliferation.
 Get implementations into many hands, find services that already tie-in at the RPC and trust layers ([UCAN]), and avoid having the core IPVM team become a bottleneck for extending the network.
-[Richard Gabriel] described Unix and C as being like (helpful) computer viruses due to how they spread and integrate with other systems.
+[Richard Gabriel] described [Unix and C as being like (helpful) computer viruses][Modles of Software Acceptance] due to how they spread and integrate with other systems.

 IPVM simplifies distributed dataflow.
 It's tempting to think of it as moving unconstrained centralized code to a logically centralized executor, but IPVM actually lowers the barrier of entry to distributed code.
 A distributed context is fundamentally different from writing code for a single machine[^LamportsProblem].